SystemCraftsman/rust-operator-plugins/README.md

 # Rust Operator SDK Plugin

-A Rust-based plugin for the [Operator SDK](https://sdk.operatorframework.io/) that helps you scaffold Kubernetes Operators with a focus on integrating Rust-based applications.
+A Rust-based plugin for the [Operator SDK](https://sdk.operatorframework.io/) that helps you scaffold Kubernetes Operators with Rust.
 This project aims to simplify and enhance the development experience for Kubernetes operators written in Rust.

 ## Features